Teknoboomer/PackageTracker/README.md

             }

             // Extract single digit from sum.
-            // Round to the next highest ten (122 becomes 130) then subtract the sum, which gives 8. checkDigit = (int)(Math.Ceiling(sum / 10.0d) * 10) - sum;
+            // Round to the next highest ten (122 becomes 130) then subtract the sum (which gives 8). checkDigit = (int)(Math.Ceiling(sum / 10.0d) * 10) - sum;

             // If the last digit matches the check digit the number is valid.